 Scoring guide for hospital foundations for fundraising organizations granting (mostly) to one operating charity, i.e., hospital foundation fundraising to grant to one hospital

-For those writing a charity's annual report, this is a great resource: Queen’s University/Voluntary Sector Reporting’s Best Practices Guide in Charity Annual Reporting.
+Additionally, for those writing a charity's annual report, this is a great resource: Queen’s University, Voluntary Sector Reporting’s Best Practices Guide in Charity Annual Reporting

 In 2013, Charity Intelligence graded 453 charities on social results, covering a diverse range of sectors; from hospital foundations to food banks, from fundraising charities to homeless shelters.
 To see our 2013 results, click here.